BarryCoding/fork-vue3-docs/src/senior/best/testing.md

 Each testing type plays a role in your application's testing strategy, and each will protect you against different types of issues.

-## Overview {#overview}

-We will briefly discuss what each of these are, how they can be implemented for Vue applications, and provide some general recommendations.

 ## Unit Testing {#unit-testing}

 Unit tests are written to verify that small, isolated units of code are working as expected.
 A unit test usually covers a single function, class, composable, or module.
-Unit tests focus on logical correctness and only concern themselves with a small portion of the application's overall functionality.
+Unit tests focus on **logical** correctness and only concern themselves with a small portion of the application's overall functionality.
 They may mock large parts of your application's environment (e.g. initial state, complex classes, 3rd party modules, and network requests).

 In general, unit tests will catch issues with a function's business logic and logical correctness.